Learn about the Intelligent Sampler and how it is used in MindBridge.

-The Intelligent Sampler is a tool used to generate samples, and is located on the Data table tab.
-You can use the Intelligent Sampler to create samples that are:
+The Intelligent Sampler is a tool used to generate samples that are either:

 - Random: Creates a truly random sample from the filtered population (i.e.; entries or transactions).
-Each item in the population has an equal chance of being selected, regardless of their risk level.
+Each item in the population has an equal chance of being selected, regardless of risk level